 Although Spring Break festival takes place outside of the peak tourism months, I wouldn’t let this put you off visiting Amsterdam in April.

-Top things to do in Amsterdam
+The best things to do in Amsterdam

-Festival aside, whilst in Amsterdam I had two full days to explore the city.
 It would be my second time in Amsterdam as a tourist and because of this I felt far less obligated to do all the traditional tourist to-dos, such as Anne Franks House or the Heineken Experience.

 I’d seriously recommend the three day city travel pass for €26 to anyone visiting the city as it can be used on all trams and public transport which certainly makes getting around a lot easier.